-Safety is a core value of the Regional Transportation Authority of Middle Tennessee, and ensuring the safety of our customers, employees, and the public is a core business function of the authority.
-The RTA is committed to developing, implementing, maintaining, and continuously improving processes.
-The RTA will use safety management processes to direct the prioritization of safety and allocate its organizational resources-people, processes, and technology-in balance with its other core business functions.
-The RTA aims to support a robust safety culture, and achieve the highest level of safety performance, meeting all established safety standards.
+Safety is a core value of the Regional Transportation Authority of Middle Tennessee (dba WeGo Public Transit), and ensuring the safety of our customers, employees, and the public is a core business function of the authority.
+WeGo Public Transit is committed to developing, implementing, maintaining, and continuously improving processes.
+WeGo Public Transit will use safety management processes to direct the prioritization of safety and allocate its organizational resources-people, processes, and technology-in balance with its other core business functions.
+WeGo aims to support a robust safety culture, and achieve the highest level of safety performance, meeting all established safety standards.
 All levels of management and all frontline employees are accountable for the delivery of the highest level of safety performance, starting with the Chief Executive Officer.

-The RTA is committed to ensuring:
+WeGo Public Transit is committed to ensuring:

 Executive Promotion of Safety: Executive Management will lead the development of an organizational culture that promotes safe operations and provides appropriate resources to supporting this core management function through fostering and ensuring safe practices, improving safety when needed, and encouraging effective employee safety reporting and communication.
-The RTA will hold executives, managers, and employees accountable for safety performance.
+WeGo Public Transit will hold executives, managers, and employees accountable for safety performance.

 Communication & Training: Employee engagement is crucial to a functioning Safety Management System.
-Communication systems will be put in place to enable greater awareness of the RTA's safety objectives and safety performance targets as well as to provide ongoing safety communication up, down, and across the organization.
+Communication systems will be put in place to enable greater awareness of WeGo Public Transit's safety objectives and safety performance targets as well as to provide ongoing safety communication up, down, and across the organization.
 All levels of management must proactively engage employees and work to keep the lines of safety communication honest and open.
-All employees will be made aware of the importance of the RTA's Safety Management System and trained in safety reporting procedures.
+All employees will be made aware of the importance of WeGo Public Transit's Safety Management System and trained in safety reporting procedures.

-Responsibility & Accountability: All levels of management will be responsible for delivering safe and quality transit services that represent the RTA's performance of its Safety Management System.
+Responsibility & Accountability: All levels of management will be responsible for delivering safe and quality transit services that represent WeGo Public Transit's performance of its Safety Management System.
 Managers will take an active role in the Safety Risk Management process and ensure that Safety Assurance functions are supported.
 Managers are responsible for ensuring that Safety Risk Management is being performed in their operational areas of control to assure that the safety risk associated with safety hazards is assessed and mitigated.
-Safety performance will be an important part of performance evaluations for managers and employees.
+Safety performance will be an important part of performance evaluations for WeGo Public Transit's managers and employees.